GeneticNeuroStats/Genetic-Local-Inference-Pipelines/Neural Admixture/README.md

 Here you require a bed file for your input data, a cluster number (k), a directory to save the file (--save_dir), the name of the output file (--name), and a seed (--seed)

 For the cluster it is easiest to guess and visulize (see R code below, you will use the .Q output file from Neural Admixture for this).
-I started with k=8 to see how the clusters compared to the 8 genetic ancestries given in the Gnomix pretrained model
+I started with k=8 to see how the clusters compared to the 8 genetic ancestries given in the Gnomix pretrained model, but as there was not enough diversity between the 8 clusters I showed just 4 clusters.
+You can use equations or models to calculate the best k value as well.

+I used the following R code to visualize the clusters in a PCA scatter plot

 ```R
 library(popkin)